-If you purchase or UBS Bank (Canada) purchases on your behalf securities pursuant to prospectus and registration exemptions under National Instrument 45-106, investment information including your name, residential address, telephone number, number and type of securities purchased, total purchase price, date of purchase and exemption relied upon in connection with such purchase may be disclosed to securities regulatory authorities or, where applicable, regulators under the authority granted in securities legislation for the purposes of the administration and enforcement of the securities legislation and you authorize such disclosure of information.
+If you purchase or we purchase on your behalf, securities pursuant to prospectus and registration exemptions under National Instrument 45-106, investment information including your name, residential address, telephone number, number and type of securities purchased, total purchase price, date of purchase and exemption relied upon in connection with such purchase may be disclosed to securities regulatory authorities or, where applicable, regulators under the authority granted in securities legislation for the purposes of the administration and enforcement of the securities legislation and you authorize such disclosure of information.

-All your client records are kept on site for at least one year to facilitate the internal and external audit processes.
+All your client records are kept on site for at least 1 year, to facilitate the internal and external audit processes.
 The information may then be stored offsite.

 Personal information must be accurate, complete and up-to-date.
-It is essential for the Identified Purposes that your information be regularly updated.
+It is essential for our Identified Purposes that your information be regularly updated.
 You can help us ensure your information stays current by advising us in writing of any changes, such as if you move or change your telephone number.

-You are entitled, on request, to know of the existence, use and disclosure by UBS Bank (Canada) of your personal information.
+You are entitled, on request, to know of the existence, use and disclosure by us of your personal information.
 You have the right to challenge the accuracy and completeness of your personal information and have it amended as appropriate.

 All requests for access to your personal information must be made in writing and will be handled in a timely manner.
-In order to respond to a request, UBS Bank (Canada) is entitled to request sufficient personal information to allow it to confirm whether or not it has personal information relating to you, the individual making the request.
-It reserves the right to charge a minimal fee for copies of documents requested under this Client Privacy Code.
+In order to respond to a request, we are entitled to request sufficient personal information to allow us to confirm whether or not we have personal information relating to you, the individual making the request.
+We reserve the right to charge a minimal fee for copies of documents requested under this Client Privacy Code.
 Please advise us if you need any help in preparing your request and UBS will ensure you are provided with such assistance.
 Additionally, for those with a sensory disability, we will endeavour to provide you with access to your personal information in an alternate format, if so requested.
 Please contact your UBS Client Advisor for further information for such requests and assistance.

-There may be circumstances where UBS Bank (Canada) is unable to provide the requested access.
+There may be circumstances where we are unable to provide the requested access.
 Those circumstances include if the cost of providing access would be prohibitive, the information contains references to other individuals, disclosure is prohibited for legal, security or commercial proprietary reasons, and/or the information is subject to solicitor client or litigation privilege.

-You have the right to challenge UBS Bank (Canada)'s compliance with the Personal Information Protection and Electronic Documents Act and the Principles.
-All such complaints or concerns should be in writing and directed to the Managing Director, Legal, Risk & Compliance, at 154 University Avenue, Toronto M5H 3Z4 (telephone: 416-345-7094; fax: 416-345-7015).
+You have the right to challenge our compliance with the Personal Information Protection and Electronic Documents Act and the Principles.
+All such complaints or concerns should be in writing and directed to the Chief Compliance Officer at UBS Bank (Canada) at Suite 800,154 University Avenue, Toronto M5H 3Z4 (telephone: 416-345-7164; fax: 416-345-7145).